-The University of Melbourne's Creswick campus accommodates the School of Forestry and the Mathematical Research Institute (MATRIX).
+The University of Melbourne's Creswick Campus accommodates the ecosystem and forest science streams of the School of Agriculture, Food and Ecosystem Sciences, and the Mathematical Research Institute (MATRIX).
 Local staff and students contribute to the viability of retail, recreation and other services.
 There is an opportunity to enhance Creswick as a university town.